 If you’re considering beginning a new career in Medical Transcription/Healthcare Documentation, you’re probably trying to that’s right for you.

 You might think about choosing a local school for a number of factors.
-Your local school may offer affordable tuition rates in in-class lessons, making it quite an appealing choice.
+Your local school may offer affordable tuition rates for in-class lessons, making it quite an appealing choice.
 We all know that it’s great to “support local”.
 But when it comes to choosing a school, sometimes local isn’t always the best option.

 Although local schools may be more affordable and closer to home, they might not have the accreditation.
 When it comes to employment in the Medical Transcription/Healthcare Documentation field, you will need formal training from a recognized and reputable institution that’s accredited by the Association for Healthcare Documentation Integrity.